Henstock–Kurzweil integral

 Trying to create a general theory, Denjoy used transfinite induction over the possible types of singularities, which made the definition quite complicated.
 Other definitions were given by Nikolai Luzin (using variations on the notions of absolute continuity), and by Oskar Perron, who was interested in continuous major and minor functions.
 It took a while to understand that the Perron and Denjoy integrals are actually identical.

-Later, in 1957, the Czech mathematician Jaroslav Kurzweil discovered a new definition of this integral elegantly similar in nature to Riemann's original definition which he named the gauge integral.
-Ralph Henstock independently introduced a similar integral that extended the theory in 1961, citing his investigations of Ward's extensions to the Perron integral.
-Due to these two important contributions, it is now commonly known as the Henstock–Kurzweil integral.
+Later, in 1957, the Czech mathematician Jaroslav Kurzweil discovered a new definition of this integral, elegantly similar in nature to Riemann's original definition, which Kurzweil named the gauge integral.
+In 1961 Ralph Henstock independently introduced a similar integral that extended the theory, citing his investigations of Ward's extensions to the Perron integral.
+Due to these two important contributions it is now commonly known as the Henstock–Kurzweil integral.
 The simplicity of Kurzweil's definition made some educators advocate that this integral should replace the Riemann integral in introductory calculus courses.